ikmb/exome-seq/docs/usage.md

 - Immune defect with intestinal component (25kb panel) [ gene_immunedefect_with_intestine-25kb ]
 - Breast cancer panel [ breast_cancer ]

-Please not that this will also create additional run metrics, including a per-sample list of target exons that fall below a minimum sequence coverage.
+Please note that this will also create additional run metrics, including a per-sample list of target exons that fall below a minimum sequence coverage.

 ### `--max_length`
 Set this to a positive number to trim all reads down to a desired size.
 Default: no size-trimming.